tweag/python-monorepo-example/content/blog/2021-04-15-arrows-through-a-different-lens.md

 Our previous posts on computational pipelines, such as those introducing [Funflow][funflow] and [Porcupine][porcupine], show that Arrows are very useful for data science workflows.
 They allow the construction of effectful and composable pipelines whose structure is known at compile time, which is not possible when using `Monad`s.
-However Arrows may seems awkward to work with at first.
+However, Arrows may seem awkward to work with at first.
 For instance, it's not obvious how to use _lenses_ to access record fields in Arrows.

-My goal in this post is to show how lenses and other optics can be used in an Arrow-based workflows.
+My goal in this post is to show how lenses and other optics can be used in Arrow-based workflows.
 Doing so is greatly simplified thanks to [Profunctor optics][profunctor-optics] and some utilities that I helped add to the latest version of the [lens][lens] library.